islam-kamel/deployment-lab/README.md

     - `DOCKER_USERNAME`: Your Docker Hub username.
     - `DOCKER_PASSWORD`: Your Docker Hub password.
     - `DOCKER_REGISTRY_NAME`: The name of your Docker registry.
+    - `ACCESS_TOKEN`: The access token for your GitHub account **Note** Make sure this token has permission to create release.

    These should be set in the repository's secrets.